 Here are a few financial Molotov cocktails for you:

 1. Co-signing a loan.
 Talk about a bad idea.
 When lenders ask for a co-signer, they are essentially saying they don’t believe the borrower will ever repay the loan.
 If you agree to co-sign a loan, you will be fully liable for the full amount of the loan should the borrower flake out — and the odds are, he will.
-Before you sign on the dotted line, ask yourself this: is it really worth putting your financial future in the hands of someone who is a poor credit risk?
+Before you sign on the dotted line, ask yourself this: Is it really worth putting your financial future in the hands of someone who is a poor credit risk?

 3. Borrowing from your 401(k) retirement plan.
 Yes, you pay yourself back with interest.
 And, yes, the loan itself isn’t taxed.
 However, assuming you actually use the loan to pay for something else, you’ll repay the loan with money that is taxed.
 Then, when you finally make a 401(k) withdrawal in retirement, you will again have to pay taxes again.
 So, in essence, your loan eventually ends up being double taxed.
 Not very smart.

 4. Using credit card cash advance checks found in your mailbox.
-Oh sure, it may seem like a great idea at the time, but savvy consumers know that those checks usually come with the same fees and exorbitant triple-digit interest annual percentage rates you get with payday loans.
+Oh sure, it may seem like a great idea at the time, but savvy consumers know that those checks usually come with the same fees and exorbitant annual triple-digit interest rates you get with payday loans.
 Not only that, but unlike the float typically offered on credit card purchases, there is no grace period for cash advances.
 So interest begins accruing from the day that cash advance is taken.

 6. Paying for your kids’ education with your retirement funds.
 Speaking of college, saving for retirement is arguably the most critical financial task we have as adults, so why do so many parents risk sacrificing the quality of their golden years by paying for their kids’ college education?
 Instead, parents should use that money to ensure their financial security in retirement.
 Remember, our kids will have four full decades to pay off those low interest loans after graduating; the same can’t be said for us parents.